How you can get informal childcare for anyone under 14 from friends and family you do not live with.

 If someone in your childcare bubble who you do not live with develops symptoms or tests positive for coronavirus, you should follow the instructions of NHS Test and Trace.
 If NHS Test and Trace tell you that you are a contact of someone who has tested positive, you must follow their instructions and self-isolate.

 People who are defined as clinically extremely vulnerable are thought to be at very high risk of serious illness from coronavirus.

 If you’re clinically extremely vulnerable, you should continue to follow the guidance for people who are clinically extremely vulnerable.
 You are advised to take additional precautions to protect yourself, such as keeping rooms ventilated and washing your hands regularly.

 You can still meet with your childcare bubble, or form a childcare bubble, if you are eligible.

 There are several ways that parents, carers and guardians can continue to access childcare:

-Early years settings (including nurseries and childminders) remain open for all children
+early years settings (including nurseries and childminders) are open for all children

 supervised activities for children over 5, including wraparound care, which take place indoors or outdoors can be accessed by all children, regardless of need